 Águeda can also be done as a day trip from Porto, which won the Award of Top 2017 Destination.

 Have you been already to Venice, or it just won’t happen this year?
 Then head to Aveiro, known as the Portuguese Venice.
 Hop on a Molicerio (the traditional Aveiro’s boat) and enjoy the romantic ride.

-Aveiro is also the home of the traditional Ovos Moles pastry that has dough and extremely sweet egg cream inside.
+Aveiro is also the home of the traditional Ovos Moles pastry that has extremely sweet egg cream inside.
 The best ovos moles are said to be at Maria da Apresentação.

-Douro region has become more popular in the last years, but if well chosen the place and hotel it couldn’t be more far from mass tourism.
+Douro region has become more popular in the last years, but if well-chosen the place and hotel it couldn’t be farther from mass tourism.

 For the most romantic experience, I recommend the spectacular Six Senses Douro Valley Hotel.
 The hotel exterior is a renovated 19th-century manor house overlooking the vine hills of the Douro Valley and the river.
 There are several restaurants, but whichever you choose, you can’t go wrong because consulting chef is Ljubomir Stanisic, who’s the chef-owner of the famous 100 Maneiras in Lisbon.

 If your budget doesn’t allow Six Senses, check Rio Douro Hotel & Spa.

 Also adding a private yacht/ boat with a skipper to take you on a cruise on the river will be one of the most memorable experiences you’ll ever have.

 This is the most remote of the Azores islands archipelago.
 It’s also the most humid, thus ever-green, offering lush vegetation, Jurassic park style cliffs and waterfalls.